Eventually, the time has come: ABS 1.0.0 is finally out!

 I originally didn’t want to start by using semantic

-versioning as I thought 0.1.0
+versioning as I thought 0.1.0 and similar would spook

 users and contributors away, and opted to use the preview-x